 - 1. Test each fixture using the fixture test cable supplied before inserting fixture into socket. - 2.
-If heat shrink is provided or available use it to protect the connection of the pigtail connector and fixture plug.
-If heat shrink is not provided or available, use electrician's tape, make three wraps around the pigtail connector and fixture plug. - 3.
+Using electrician's tape, make three wraps around the pigtail connector and fixture plug. - 3.
 Prior to bolting down the fixtures, coat the mounting flange of each base can and bolt treads with marine grade anti-seize grease, like Corrosion Block or equivalent. - 4.
-Bolt the fixtures to the base cans using the stainless steel bolts provided - 5.
-Fill-in both, the area between the fixture and base can wall and the area in the bolt well, with a silicon sealant such as RTV silicon sealant, or equivalent.
+Bolt the fixtures to the base cans using the stainless steel bolts provided. - 5.
+Fill-in both the area between the fixture and base can wall and the area in the bolt well, with a silicon sealant such as RTV silicon sealant, or equivalent.